omnisonic/jcm_pelican/content/pages/notation.md

 Menu_Title: Sheet Music
 order: 7
 Description: Download classical and Latin guitar sheet music and tablature.
 Original compositions by John H. Clarke available as PDF downloads, including Pier Loop, Aurora Borealis, and more.
+MetaDescription: Download classical and Latin guitar sheet music and tablature.
+Original compositions by John H. Clarke available as PDF downloads, including Pier Loop, Aurora Borealis, and more.

 ---